Gilbert Teodoro: Secretary of National Defense (2007–2009)

-Chairman of National Disaster Coordinating Council
+Chairman of the National Disaster Coordinating Council

-While serving as the Secretary of the Department of National Defense, Teodoro concurrently headed the National Disaster Coordinating Council (NDCC), a temporary organization that supports the relief efforts being done by the local government in times of natural disasters.
+While serving as the Secretary of National Defense, Teodoro concurrently headed the National Disaster Coordinating Council (NDCC), a temporary organization that supports the relief efforts being done by the local government in times of natural disasters.
 When Typhoon Ketsana hit the country, Teodoro immediately issued an appeal for international aid through the United Nations and organized relief operations in the affected areas given the limitations in resources and the scale of the disaster.
 He mitigated the devastation wrought by the typhoon and prioritized the areas at risk of being wiped out.